 Frequently asked questions

 We never get the same question twice.
 Just kidding.
-We're working on the FAQ.
-Don't see your question or don't like the answer?
-Go ahead and ask us using the contact form at the bottom of the page!
+We're always updating the FAQ with the most FA of Q. Help us help you by using the contact form at the bottom of the page!

 What are your holiday hours?

 We are open 360 days a year.
 We close on 1 & 2 January, 4 July, the Non-Canadian Thanksgiving, and 25 December.

 I want a bike.
 I haven't ridden much in years.
 Should I bring my partner who is an avid cyclist to act as a translator and guide?